SkylineCommunications/dataminer-docs/develop/TOOLS/DIS/XML_editor.md

 - To fix all errors of a particular type, right-click an error, and select *Fix \> All errors of this type*.
 - To fix all errors of a particular severity, right-click that severity, and select *Fix \> All errors in this category*.

 When, for an error listed in the *DIS Validator* pane, there is more information available than what is being displayed, an information icon will appear next to the description.
-If you click such an information icon, the additional information (including possible errors) will be displayed in a pop-up window.
+If you click such an information icon, the additional information will be displayed in a pop-up window.

-Note that when you try to fix an error with warnings, a popup window will appear to draw your attention to those warnings.
+Note that when you try to fix an error with warnings, a popup window may appear to draw your attention to those warnings.
 Only when you click *OK* in that popup window will the error be fixed.

 When you right-click an error in the list, a shortcut menu offers you the following options: